 Additional fees: A REEF Program Fee of $250 per diver will be added to each package to cover the cost of the group leaders, seminar and survey materials.
 Paid on premises: Port tax $85/pp*, Fuel Surcharge $250/pp*, Airport Transfers to boat $45/pp each way for up to 2 people, $25/pp thereafter. *Taxes and fees subject to change up until 30 days prior to travel.
 Friday night dinner ashore in Provo on participant’s own (transportation provided & included) and crew gratuity at participant’s own discretion.
 Airline Departure Tax typically included in price of airline ticket.
 Optional Nitrox available on board for $150/pp for the duration of the trip.

 Airport/hotel transfer information: While our itinerary is based in the southern Bahamas, the port for the Explorer II is located in Turks & Caicos.
 Participants fly into/out of Providenciales International Airport (PLS) on Turks & Caicos.
 Ground transfers from the airport to the boat will be arranged in advance.
 Ground transfer cost will be paid directly to the driver on-site.
 The vessel is available for boarding after 3pm on Saturday.
-Participants will disembark the following Saturday.
+Participants will disembark the following Saturday at 9am.